-Water quality monitoring and analyses during Increment 1 testing will be used to help identify potential changes to the operating rules that could increase the probability of water quality compliance for additional flows entering NESRS.
-A water quality assessment will be evaluated at the S356 pump station in accordance with the FDEP test authorization to conduct Increment 1 testing.
-Concurrently, compliance with the LTL will be determined in accordance with the Settlement Agreement Appendix A requirements on an annual basis during Increment 1 testing.
-Both the water quality assessment of S356 and the Appendix A compliance calculations are based on the same annual period of October 1st through September 30th.
-Given that the Increment 1 testing is proposed to begin in the Spring of 2015, the first year of water quality assessment of the Increment 1 test will contain a partial year with test conditions.
-The second year of the Increment 1 test will likely include 12 months of test conditions.
-Because of this, operating plan changes resulting from the S356 water quality assessment, if needed, would be implemented only after the conclusion of the Increment 1 test period (up to two years).
-During Increment 1 test operations, the Corps does not plan to impose operational constraints for water quality that could restrict or otherwise limit inflows to NESRS.
+Water quality monitoring and analyses during Increment 1.1/1.2 testing will be used to help identify potential changes to the operating rules that could increase the probability of water quality compliance for additional flows entering NESRS.
+A water quality assessment will be evaluated at the S-356 pump station in accordance with the FDEP test authorization to conduct Increment 1.1/1.2 testing.
+Concurrently, compliance with the LTL will be determined in accordance with the Settlement Agreement Appendix A requirements on an annual basis during Increment 1.1/1.2 testing.
+Both the water quality assessment of S-356 and the Appendix A compliance calculations are based on the same annual period of October 1st through September 30th.
+Since the Increment 1 field test initiated on October 15, 2015, nearly one complete year of water quality monitoring has been completed under the original Increment 1 monitoring plan, and these results and interpretations will be presented in an annual report due early in 2017; of note, the first year of monitoring includes the 2016 Emergency Deviation and subsequent extended recovery period, which extended from February 15 through November 30, 2016.
+Given that the Increment 1.1/1.2 testing is currently scheduled to begin in February 2017, the second year of the water quality assessment Increment 1.1/1.2 test will likely also include nearly 12 months of test conditions collectively under Increment 1 (December 1, 2016 through February 2017) and Increment 1.1/1.2 (February/March 2017 through September 30, 2017).
+Because of this, operating plan changes resulting from the S-356 water quality assessment, if needed, would be implemented only after the conclusion of the Increment 1.1/1.2 test period (up to two years).
+During Increment 1.1/1.2 test operations, the Corps does not plan to impose operational constraints for water quality that could restrict or otherwise limit inflows to NESRS.